Borewit/music-metadata-s3/README.md

 This module is integrating [@tokenizer/s3](https://github.com/Borewit/tokenizer-s3), for reading from the S3 cloud, and using [music-metadata](https://github.com/Borewit/music-metadata) to parse the audio file.

+## Deprecated
+This module is deprecated.
+It has become obsolete with [@tokenizer/s3](https://github.com/Borewit/tokenizer-s3).
+You may want to use [this example](https://github.com/Borewit/tokenizer-s3#reading-audio-metadata-from-amazon-s3) as starting point.

 ## Installation
 ```shell script
 npm install @music-metadata/s3